Best Drivers For Slicers 2024

 (Image credit: Golf Monthly)

-Thankfully, most of the major golf brands now produce drivers that offer help to the wayward slicer.
-The best golf drivers tend to come with three or four different models on offer and one of those is usually a draw-bias option designed to minimise the damage done by those big right misses.
-This is usually achieved by extra weighting in the heel side of the club head and by adding offset, which is designed to help square, or even slightly close the club face at impact.
+Most of the major golf brands produce drivers that have 'draw biased' technology and will offer help to the wayward slicer.
+The best golf drivers tend to come with three or four different models on offer and one of those is usually designed to minimise the damage done by those big right misses.
+There are two main ways to do this, adding extra weighting in the heel side of the club head is one way and adding offset to help square, or even slightly close the club face at impact is another.

 WATCH: We run through the performance of the best drivers in 2024

-Tailor your expectations though.
-If you do slice the ball a draw biased driver is not going to turn that big banana shot into a Rory McIlory style high booming draw, but the set up of these clubs will help to keep the massive slices at bay and hopefully encourage a straighter, more powerful ball flight.
+You should tailor your expectations though as there is no miracle club to completely wipe out a wild slice and turn that big banana shot into a Rory McIlory style high booming draw.
+However, the set up of these clubs will help to keep the massive slices at bay and turn those lesser slices into a straighter, more powerful ball flight.

-Below is a list of the best anti-slice drivers currently available but, if you're looking for something more specific, check out our guide on the best golf drivers for beginners, the most forgiving golf drivers or the best drivers for distance.
+Below we have compiled a list of the best anti-slice drivers we have tested but, if you're looking for something more specific, check out our guide on the best golf drivers for beginners, the most forgiving golf drivers or the best drivers for distance.

 The Quick List